Balancing life, work and caregiving

 Â

-My work with family caregivers began in a hospital setting, supporting a carer's group asa staff representative.
+My work with family caregivers began in a hospital setting, supporting a carer's group as a staff representative.
 I witnessed first-hand the complexity, courage, and strength of people caring for loved ones - often without consistent support.Â

 Development